Before you apply

-- any of the licence conditions
+- licence conditions

-- any of the information contained within the Operating Plan
+- information contained within the operating plan

 A variation application must be accompanied by the original Premises Licence or a statement of the reasons for failure to produce the licence.